MOHAMEDHAMED1S/soapy-shop-backend/API_EXAMPLES.md

-# Soapy Shop API - Practical Examples & Use Cases
+# soapy bubbles API - Practical Examples & Use Cases

 ## Overview
-This document provides practical examples and real-world use cases for the Soapy Shop API endpoints, including both Export and Report APIs.
+This document provides practical examples and real-world use cases for the soapy bubbles API endpoints, including both Export and Report APIs.

 ## Table of Contents
 1. [Authentication Setup](#authentication-setup)